222093271/SIT737-2025-PRAC10P/README.md

 ## Conclusion and Recommendations

-This Task 10.1P project successfully demonstrated the end-to-end deployment, configuration, and monitoring of a containerised Node.js registration application on Google Kubernetes Engine (GKE) using MongoDB Atlas, Docker, and GitHub.
-Through strategic planning and execution, we implemented a scalable microservice architecture integrated with Google Cloud's Operations Suite (Stackdriver) for real-time insights, performance tracking, and troubleshooting.
+This Task 10.1P project successfully implemented end-to-end deployment, management, and monitoring of the containerised Node.js registration application on Google Kubernetes Engine (GKE) using Docker, MongoDB Atlas, and GitHub.
+By using forward-thinking and execution, we established a scalable microservice architecture coupled with Google Cloud's Operations Suite (Stackdriver) for real-time insights, performance monitoring, and troubleshooting.

-The project highlighted the significance of cloud-native deployments by emphasising automation, container orchestration, and resource optimisation.
-Using secrets management for MongoDB credentials, secure push practices via GitHub, and Stackdriver for proactive monitoring created a robust and secure deployment environment.
+The project underscored the importance of cloud-native implementations by focusing on automation, container orchestration, and resource optimisation.
+Employing secrets management of MongoDB credentials as well as secure push practices through GitHub and Stackdriver for proactive monitoring, established a strong and secure deployment platform.

-Despite several challenges—such as oversized files, secret leak detections, push rejections, and quota issues—we applied effective resolutions like `.gitignore` rules, GitHub credential linking, and dynamic cluster scaling via `gcloud` commands.
+Despite various issues—oversize files, secret leak detections, push rejections, and quota problems—we implemented efficient solutions such as `.gitignore` rules, GitHub credential linking, and dynamic cluster scaling through `gcloud` commands.

 ### Recommendations: